ivankhau/Swift-Scripting-and-Automation/README.md

 - Pixel Test: Example of hardware testing through Swift scripting
 - Lab Automator: Swift app used to automate hardware testing lab.
-- Cycle Time Wizard: Swift App and Scripts used for unit log analysis.
+- Cycle Time Wizard: Swift App and Scripts used for unit test log analysis.
-- tgraphAnnotator: Swift App and Scripts used for unit log analysis.
+- tgraphAnnotator: Swift App and Scripts used for unit test log analysis.

 ## Pixel Test
 Swift version of a python factory display test.
 Scripts draws a NSWindow with a colored background for 5 seconds, followed by a NSWindow with a solid black background for 5 seconds.
 During these 5 seconds the factory operator checks to see if there are any defective pixels.
 An NSAlert then pops up asking the factory operator if there were any defective pixels.